What Does A Heroin High Feel Like?

 Heroin High Effects

 When heroin enters the brain, it is converted into morphine before binding to the opioid receptors in the central nervous system.
-That’s why heroin high effects include euphoria and pleasure.
+That’s why heroin’s high effects include euphoria and pleasure.
 When heroin binds to the opioid receptors, the rush of feel-good dopamine is much higher than what you could experience from natural pleasure.

-Heroin Effects on the Body
+Heroin Effects On The Body

-Heroin Effect on the Brain
+Heroin Effect On The Brain

 The health hazards associated with heroin stem from the drug itself and the circumstances around its use.
-Chronic heroin users who share unsterilized heroin paraphernalia can develop a host of long-term health consequences.
+Chronic heroin users who share unsterilized heroin paraphernalia can develop long-term health consequences.
 In addition to chronic conditions and infectious diseases, as the National Institute on Drug Abuse explains, ongoing heroin use can cause changes to the brain.

+What does heroin do to the brain?
 Research further shows that heroin abuse can lead to a deterioration of the white matter in the brain, which can directly affect decision-making capabilities, the ability to control behavior, and methods of responding to stress.
 Changes to the brain can also predispose it to a greater likelihood of relapse.
 Research shows that even after achieving sobriety, a person with a history of heroin abuse may be more likely to take up heroin again than those who do not have a history of such abuse.

 Heroin abuse among women has been linked to infertility and disruptions to menstrual cycles.
 In some cases, pregnant women who use heroin have experienced spontaneous miscarriages.
-Women who continue their pregnancies may give birth prematurely, and infants may have a low birth weight and/or be born addicted to heroin.
+Women who continue their pregnancies may give birth prematurely, and infants may have a low birth weight or be born addicted to heroin.
 Regarding sexual function, women and men may experience diminished sexual drives.
 Men may experience erectile dysfunction and the inability to regain sexual interest on a long-term basis.

 Heroin High Feeling